 The first priority of a victim of sexual violence should be to get to a place of safety and obtain any necessary medical treatment.
 Victims are encouraged to preserve any physical evidence, which may assist in proving that the offense occurred and may also be helpful in seeking a protective order.
 (Ideally, after a sexual assault, a victim should not take a shower, wash, or change clothing prior to a medical exam.)
 If possible, the crime scene should remain undisturbed.
-The Sexual Misconduct Policy and Resources website describes in more detail the steps a victim may take after an incident of sexual violence, and the University's Student Sexual Misconduct Policy describes a student's options for reporting sexual violence, including a description of confidential and privileged University resources.
+The University's Student Sexual Misconduct Policy describes a student's options for reporting sexual violence, including a description of confidential and privileged University resources.

 The University strongly encourages, but does not require, victims to report sex offenses and to do so promptly.
-To report an incident, a victim may contact the Boston College Police at 617-552-4444.
+To report an incident, a victim may contact the Boston College Police ("BCPD") at 617-552- 4444.
+For more information about the BCPD, which has the authority to make arrests, see the Campus Law Enforcement policy.
 A student victim may also contact the University's Sexual Assault Network at 617-552-2211, the SANet Care Team at 617-552-8099, the Office of Student Conduct at 617-552-3470, and/or the Student Affairs Title IX Coordinator at 617-552-3482.
 For sex offenses that occur off campus, the University will assist the victim in notifying the appropriate local law enforcement agency for the jurisdiction in which the crime occurred if the victim wishes to do so.